jasone/sqlive/docs/docs.md

 ```

 A new line appeared notifying us that the customer 11 has been removed.
-You may have noticed that two empty lines where introduced before the notification:
+You may have noticed that two empty lines were introduced before the notification:
 those lines tell us that the database finished a transaction and is starting a new one.
 If you are ingesting the changes, you
 can safely assume that the database was in a consistent state at that point.